FREE Shipping on orders over $899

 6. Kiwis : Kiwis are especially rich in vitamin C and offer a host of health benefits.

-7. Mangos : Mangos are another tropical fruit that provides vitamin C to your diet.
+7. Mangoes : Mangoes are another tropical fruit that adds vitamin C to your diet.

-8. Leafy green vegetables : Spinach and kale contain vitamin C, in addition to other essential nutrients.
+8. Green leafy vegetables : Spinach and kale contain vitamin C, in addition to other essential nutrients.

 10. Tomatoes : Tomatoes are a rich source of vitamin C and lycopene, an antioxidant that has been linked to reducing the risk of certain types of cancer.